rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-continuous-training-pipelines.md

 After cloning, from the left Explorer menu, go to `mlops-helmcharts/charts/pipelines` folder, see that we are calling KfP pipeline (that we ran manually in the previous chapter) from `templates/tasks/execute-ds-pipeline.yaml`.

-3. We need to apply this Tekton pipeline definition into our mlops environment.
-This will give us a webhook we can use to trigger it, we need to put that webhook as a trigger in our `Jukebox` repository.
-Because we want to trigger the pipeline when there is a change in the model source code repository. (also for other stuff as well but no spoiler now 🤭)
+3. We need to apply this Tekton pipeline definition to our <USER_NAME>-mlops environment.
+This will provide us with a webhook URL, which we’ll add as a trigger in our `Jukebox` repository.
+This setup will ensure that our pipeline runs whenever there’s a change in the model source code (and maybe for other updates too, but let’s keep that a surprise for now 🤭).

 Open up `mlops-gitops/toolings/values.yaml` and add the following piece of yaml.